-Post-installation of the EE Resource, the EE Resource Provider must submit an Initial Post-Installation M&V Report for the EE Resource via e-mail to the RPM Hotline at rpm hotline@pim.com, no later than 15 business days prior to the first Delivery Year that the EE Resource is committed to RPM or FRR Alternative.
+Post-installation of the EE Resource, the EE Resource Provider must submit an Initial Post-Installation M&V Report for the EE Resource via e-mail to the RPM Hotline at rpm_hotline@pjm.com, no later than 15 business days prior to the first Delivery Year that the EE Resource is committed to RPM or FRR Alternative.

-PJM or an independent third party will review the content of the Initial Post-Installation M&V Report, and will approve the Final Nominated EE Value for the EE Resource for the first Delivery Year that the EE Resource is committed.
+PJM or an independent third party will review the content of the Initial Post-Installation M&V Report, and will approve the Final Nominated EE Value and Capacity Performance value for the EE Resource for the first Delivery Year that the EE Resource is committed.